Research

 Lucy supports the Research and Knowledge Exchange Directorate by providing administrative support for the Research Institutes and the Head of Research Culture.

-India Green
+India Atkinson

 India is responsible for identifying and driving knowledge exchange activities, generating income, and developing lasting partnerships.